 Authors are expected to give full credit in their written submissions when using another's words or ideas.
-While extensive quoting or paraphrasing of others' work with proper attribution is not prohibited by this code, a substantially borrowed but attributed paper may lack the originality expected of graduate-level work.
+While extensive quoting or paraphrasing of others' work with proper attribution is not prohibited by this code, a substantially borrowed but properly cited paper may lack the originality expected of graduate-level work.
 Submission of such a paper may merit a low or failing grade but is not plagiarism.

 Cheating is defined as giving, receiving, or using unauthorized aid in support of one's own efforts or the efforts of another student.
-(Note: NWC reference librarians are an authorized source of aid in the preparation of class assignments, but not for exams.)
+(Note: NWC reference librarians, Strategy and Policy Department faculty as well as those from the Writing Center are authorized sources of aid in the preparation of class assignments, but not exams.)
 Cheating includes but is not limited to the following actions: